QuanGuo/HT-INV-NN/README.md

 Please note this work:
 * Assumes the reader is comfortable with Python, especially, python notebook and pytorch.
-* Google Colabis recommended as the programming platform.
+* Google Colab is recommended as the programming platform.

 ## Data
 Data used for training DL models in paper experiments is stored at